Maximize Your Angling Success: Color & Vibration Strategies for Effective Hard Knock Crankbaits

 • Vibration: Low-frequency wide wobble.

-• Technique: Fast burn above shallow current seams, then slow burn over eddies.
+• Technique: Fast retrieve over shallow current seams, followed by slow burns over eddies.

 4.3 Night Fishing in Fall